 How do you manage to get the Yoga-You and Gym-You interact with each other?

 Yoga is not a workout, it is a way of life.
 It is a philosophy, and doesn’t comprise of asanas alone.
 So if you follow yogic kriya, make it your religion, regardless of whether you muscle train or not.

 But if you do go to gym for strength training, yoga complements it all the more.
 I am 51, in the phase of menopause, but not once have I experienced the hot flushes and other issues that women of my age often complain about.
 This is because I train at the gym for two hours every day and then do yoga whilst training my students.
 And among many other benefits, it also relaxes my muscles.

 And how do you inculcate the importance of body-positivity in your students?

-I guide them throughout.
-I have made the right choices, and that has helped turn my experience into wisdom.
-So I speak the truth and rightfully share with my students and everyone.
+I guide them throughout and in every aspect.
+The path that I chose and the choices I made, now help me share the wisdom I have acquired.
 We all must remember that as we grow old we tend to lose muscle mass, and it is very important that we work out to tone them and provide the necessary nutrition.

-Well, Nishriin, you had me at the use of ‘best me’ instead of the over-clichéd ‘perfect me’; final thoughts on the journey so far?
+Well, Nishriin, you had me at the use of ‘best me’ instead of the overused ‘perfect me’; final thoughts on the journey so far?